haaarshsingh/kmenu/README.md

 export default Component
 ```

-If this isn't enough, there's also an [example](https://github.com/harshhhdev/kmenu/blob/master/example) directory which you can clone and experiment around with to build nested routes!
+If this isn't enough, there's also an [example](https://github.com/harshhhdev/kmenu/blob/master/example) directory which you can clone and experiment around with to build nested routes.

 ### useShortcut hook